American universities have consistently been dominating university world rankings, but is an American Degree Program (ADP) the right path for you?

 American Degree Transfer Programme (ADTP)

-Campus: Kota Damansara, Kuala Lumpur, Subang Jaya and Sarawak
+Campus: Kota Damansara, Kuala Lumpur, Subang Jaya & Sarawak

 Popular Majors: Business Administration, Communication Arts, Psychology